helloplayer1/swarc-material/arc42/arc42-template-EN.md

 # Quality Requirements

-Security
+Security:

 -   User data, including images and personal information, must be encrypted during transmission and storage
 -   The app should comply with industry standards for data protection and privacy regulations

-Reliability
+Reliability:

 -   The app should be available for use 99.9% of the time to ensure a reliable user experience
 -   In case of downtime or maintenance, users should be notified in advance, and the duration of downtime should be minimized

-Usability
+Usability:

 -   The image posting process takes less than 30 seconds
--   The account creation process takes less than 2 minutes.
+-   The account creation process takes less than 2 minutes

-Compliance
+Compliance:

 -   The software adheres to DSGVO (Datenschutz-Grundverordnung), ensuring compliance with data protection regulations
 -   If the user wishes to initiate a removal request, it should be carried out in less than 24 hours

-Maintainability
+Maintainability:

--   The code coverage exceeds 80%, and the documentation surpasses 90%.
+-   The code coverage exceeds 80%, and the documentation surpasses 90%
--   Every code change must undergo a review.
+-   Every code change must undergo a review

-Compatibility
+Compatibility:

 -   The app should be compatible with the latest versions of iOS and Android operating systems
 -   It should support a range of devices and screen sizes to cater to a diverse user base